laravel/docs/queries.md

 **whereLike / orWhereLike / whereNotLike / orWhereNotLike**

 The `whereLike` method allows you to add "LIKE" clauses to your query for pattern matching.
-These methods provide a database-agnostic way of performing string matching queries, with the ability to toggle case-sensitivity:
+These methods provide a database-agnostic way of performing string matching queries, with the ability to toggle case-sensitivity.
+By default, string matching is case-insensitive:

     $users = DB::table('users')
                ->whereLike('name', '%John%')